 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Home health agency care (continued) Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (to be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies There is cost sharing for durable medical equipment and related supplies.
 Please refer to "Durable medical equipment and related supplies."
 For durable medical equipment and related supplies, please refer to "Durable medical equipment and related supplies."
 Home infusion therapy Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
-The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).
-Covered services include, but are not limited These services will be covered as described in the following sections found in this Medical Benefits Chart: Please refer to "Physician/ These services will be covered as described in the following sections found in this Medical Benefits Chart: Please refer to "Physician/ to: Practitioner Practitioner
+The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and These services will be covered as described in the following sections found in this Medical Benefits Chart: These services will be covered as described in the following sections found in this Medical Benefits Chart: